dmx-systems/dmx-documentation/docs/tutorial.rst

 Your first DMX experience
 #########################

-To make your first experience with DMX you can:
+To make your first DMX experience you can:

 * Visit the `DMX Demo Installation <https://demo.dmx.systems/systems.dmx.webclient/#/topicmap/8551>`_ and play with it.
 You can explore and search.
 To *edit* or *create* anything you need to login.
 See the information there.
 * Install and run DMX on your computer.
 See :ref:`installation`.